Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/1_talks.md

 ### Drama Actions

-Text lines require an input to advance to the next line in game, such as clicking or pressing key.
+Text lines are the most common lines, they only have `text` cell filled in and optionally `if` condition.
+They require an input in game to advance to the next line in game, such as clicking or pressing key.

-Action lines(except `choice`) do not require input and cannot be used with `text` on the same line, if both are filled in, `text` will be ignored.
+Action lines(except `choice`) do not require input and will keep executing.
+If both `action` and `text` are provided, `text` will be ignored.

 Common actions: